 Many homeowners question when they should repair or replace their furnace.
-They get hung up on heating system replacement cost instead of thinking about the other advantages that come from a replacement.
+They get hung up on heating system replacement cost instead of thinking about the other advantages that come with a replacement.
 According to the US Department of Energy (DOE), the lifespan of a typical heating system is about 20 years.
 If your heater is that old, then it’s probably time for a heater upgrade.
-While we understand that replacing your heater is expensive, there are wide variety of benefits that arise from it.
+While we understand that replacing your heater is expensive, there are a wide variety of benefits that arise from it.

 By replacing your old and outdated heating system…

-Princeton Heating & Air Conditioning is here to help by offering affordable and trusted heating system replacements in Manalapan NJ and surrounding areas.
+PFO Heating & Air Conditioning is here to help by offering affordable and trusted heating system replacements in Manalapan NJ and surrounding areas.
 Some homeowners claim that they are unaware of when a replacement should take place.
 Some even don’t realize it until it is too late and their heater has completely malfunctioned in the middle of the winter.
 The good news is that you can avoid this type of situation because your system will demonstrate clear signs beforehand.
 In this article, we will discuss some of the telltale signs you should look out for.

 Frequent repairs are a good indicator that you need to replace your heater.
 In fact, if the cost of the repairs is more than 50% of the cost of replacement, you should opt for a heater upgrade.
 Even if you need to repair your unit, always make sure that you find a reputable HVAC company to handle your heating system.